Centre for Equitable Library Access - CELA

 Described videos

-Search DVDs with described video in our online catalogue
+Search DVDs with described video in our online catalogue.

 Large print books

 Large print books are unabridged texts with clear type in at least 13-point font.
-This collection includes adult fiction and non-fiction titles and is available at all branches.
+This collection includes adult fiction and non-fiction titles and is available at all Library branches.

 Search large print books in our online catalogue.